 The real estate market has been a hot topic for a while now.
-With Interest rates at all time lows and houses selling faster that you can list them, people are making moves now more than ever.
+With interest rates at all time lows and houses selling faster that you can list them, people are making moves now more than ever.
 At a time when we are working and learning in and basically never leaving our homes; it only makes sense that we want our homes to meet our every expectation.
-Inventory is low and many people are considering building their dream homes.
-We are breaking down construction loan financing for you.
+Inventory is low and many people are considering building their dream homes getting a personal loan.
+We are breaking down construction loan rates and financing for you.
 Happy building!

 What is a construction loan and how does it work?